NVIDIA/OptiX_Apps/README.md

 The GGX-Smith BXDF implementation has been replaced with excerpts from the MDL SDK libbsdf to support direct lighting of glossy transparent materials as well.
 That means singular light types will now show proper reflections on glossy transparent objects and even caustics (when the roughness is not too smooth) because hitting backfaces will be directly lit from lights on the transmission side which adds radiance.
 While changing that, support for Specular and GGX-Smith BTDF materials has been added.

 Also homogeneous volume scattering is implemented in this example via a random walk through volumes with scattering coefficients the same way as inside the MDL_renderer.
-(See scene_rtigo12_*.txt files inside the data folder for example scenes.)
+(See scene_rtigo12_*.txt files inside the data folder for example scenes).

 Note that mesh and rect lights are now defined with radiant exitance instead of radiant intensity, so with the diffuse EDF these are 1/PI darker than in rtigo10 but match the MDL_renderer.